US Treasury 6 Month Bill ETF (NASDAQ:XBIL) Sees Strong Trading Volume

-Shares of US Treasury 6 Month Bill ETF (NASDAQ:XBIL – Get Free Report) saw unusually-high trading volume on Tuesday .
-Approximately 73,783 shares were traded during trading, a decline of 41% from the previous session’s volume of 124,894 shares.The stock last traded at $50.01 and had previously closed at $50.00.
+US Treasury 6 Month Bill ETF (NASDAQ:XBIL – Get Free Report) saw strong trading volume on Monday .
+108,901 shares were traded during mid-day trading, a decline of 13% from the previous session’s volume of 125,318 shares.The stock last traded at $50.05 and had previously closed at $50.04.

-The business also recently disclosed a monthly dividend, which was paid on Wednesday, April 3rd.
+The firm also recently announced a monthly dividend, which was paid on Wednesday, April 3rd.
 Shareholders of record on Tuesday, April 2nd were paid a dividend of $0.2153 per share.
-The ex-dividend date was Monday, April 1st.
-This represents a $2.58 dividend on an annualized basis and a yield of 5.17%.
+This represents a $2.58 dividend on an annualized basis and a dividend yield of 5.16%.
+The ex-dividend date of this dividend was Monday, April 1st.

 Institutional Inflows and Outflows